nerc-project/nerc-docs/docs/openstack/decommission/decommission-openstack-resources.md

-# Decommission OpenStack Resources
+# Decommission Your NERC OpenStack Resources

-Ensure to back up your critical data or configurations from the virtual machines.
+You can decommission all of your NERC OpenStack resources sequentially as outlined here.

+## Prerequisite

+- **Backup**: Back up any critical data or configurations stored on the resources that going to be decommissioned.
+This ensures that important information is not lost during the process.
 You can refer to [this guide](../data-transfer/data-transfer-from-to-vm.md) to initiate and carry out data transfer to and from the virtual machine.

-## VM deletion
+- **Shutdown Instances**: If applicable, [Shut Off any running instances](../management/vm-management.md#stopping-and-starting) to ensure they are not actively processing data during decommissioning.

+- Setup **OpenStack CLI**, see [OpenStack Command Line setup](../openstack-cli/openstack-CLI.md#command-line-setup) for more information.

+## Delete all VMs

 For instructions on deleting instance(s), please refer to [this documentation](../management/vm-management.md#delete-instance).